yh-ng/tp/docs/UserGuide.md

     ____________________________________________________________
      Got it.
 I've added this expense item: lunch (5 SGD) (date: 28 Oct 2020)
-     Now you have 4 tasks in the list.
+     Now you have 4 expense(s) in the list.
     ____________________________________________________________
 ```